-Kaiser Permanente Medial Assistant Career Launch Scholarship
+Kaiser Permanente Medical Assistant Career Launch Scholarship

-- College Navigation: Support and coaching from a Seattle Colleges Navigator
+- College Navigation: Support and coaching from a Seattle Colleges Navigator and connection to resources

 Check out our newest scholarship recipients:

 About the Application